MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-availability-cross-platform.md

 ## Scenario

-In this scenario two servers are on different operating systems.
+In this scenario, two servers are on different operating systems.
 A Windows Server 2016 named `WinSQLInstance` hosts the primary replica.
 A Linux server named `LinuxSQLInstance` host the secondary replica.

 ## Steps